Is an Integrated Planning Approach Right for Your Agency?

 Flexibility & Prioritization

-- Do my current planning efforts provide the flexibility I need to address ever-evolving Clean Water Act obligations?
+- Do current planning efforts allow flexibility to address Clean Water Act or other regulatory obligations?

-- Do I have a clear picture of my future regulatory drivers related to both the Clean Water and Safe Drinking Water Acts?
+- Do I have a clear picture of my projected Clean Water Act or other regulatory requirements?

-- Do I have opportunities to balance the costs and benefits of combining all my utility plans — drinking water, wastewater, stormwater, and even power — into one holistic plan for my community and customers?
+- Can I balance costs and benefits by combining utility plans — drinking water, wastewater, stormwater and even power — into one holistic strategy?

 Capital Improvement Prioritization

-- Are there alternative solutions that can achieve multiple environmental and community benefits?
+- Are there alternative solutions that achieve multiple environmental and community benefits?

 Regulatory Compliance

-- Does my existing enforcement agreement align with current or upcoming competing needs?
+- Does my existing consent decree align with current or upcoming competing priorities?

-- Do I need to build community support for much-needed revenue increases?
+- How can I build community support for much-needed revenue increases?

-- Are my community’s priorities reflected in currently scheduled regulatory obligations?
+- Are community priorities reflected in scheduled regulatory obligations?

-- Does my community understand the value of the service that we provide to address wastewater and stormwater needs?
+- Does the community understand the value of the service provided in addressing wastewater and stormwater needs?

 Financial Affordability

-- Do we have current or future affordability challenges, particularly for low-income customers?
+- Do I face current or future affordability challenges, especially for low-income customers?

-- Do I have a solid understanding of potential rate impacts due to current and potential regulatory drivers and other competing demands, like aging infrastructure?
+- Do I understand potential rate impacts from current and future regulatory drivers and other competing demands, such as aging infrastructure?